anirbantalukdar/ts-collection/README.md

 the library is published in npmjs with url 'ts-collection'

+# API documentation

+For API documentation please refer to Javadoc API documentation 1.8 due to.
+There is some tweak for map interface becuase of method override limitation in typescript. for index based operation I have appended 'At" like set, setAt to differentiate these as seperate methods.

+# examples.
+please refer to test cases of the GitHub project git@github.com:anirbantalukdar/ts-collection-test.git

 # my Profile.

 I am Anirban Talukdar working as a freelance developer.
 I am working on C/C++,